Jerry Clower

-Howard Gerald "Jerry" Clower (September 28, 1926 – August 24, 1998) was an American stand-up comedian.
+Howard Gerald Clower (September 28, 1926 – August 24, 1998) was an American stand-up comedian.
 Born and raised in the state of Mississippi, Clower was best known for his stories of the rural South and was given the nickname "The Mouth of Mississippi".

 Life

-Clower was born in Liberty, Mississippi and began a two-year stint in the Navy after graduating from high school in 1944.
+Clower was born in Liberty, Mississippi, and began a two-year stint in the navy after graduating from high school in 1944.
 Upon his discharge, in 1946, he was a Radioman Third Class (RMN3) and had earned the American Campaign Medal, the Asiatic-Pacific Campaign Medal (with two bronze service stars), and the World War II Victory Medal.

 He studied agriculture at Mississippi State University, where he played college football and was a member of Phi Kappa Tau fraternity.
 After finishing school in 1951, Clower worked as a county agent and later as a seed salesman.
 He became a fertilizer salesman for Mississippi Chemical in 1954.